thom/pearl-supply-chain/README.md

 ![DApp](images/dapp_farmer.png)

-Afterwards, selec the Distributor account in MetaMask to buy the pearls.
+Afterwards, select the Distributor account in MetaMask to buy the pearls.
 Back with the Farmer account, you can now ship the pearls.
 With the Retailer account, you can then receive the pearls.
 And finally with the Consumer account, the pearls can be purchased.

 ![DApp](images/dapp_distribution.png)